ppkr36/More-Claws-Terraria-Mod/README.md

-# More Claws Terraria Mod
+# More Claws

-This is a progression-based mod that adds 18 new claw-pickaxes to the game.
+More Claws is a progression-based Terraria mod for tModLoader that adds a full line of digging claws from early game to endgame.